twlaub/tkCOVIDplots/README.md

 # tkCOVIDplots
+There are now two scripts.
+The original is just for the United States and is now named tkCOVIDplots-USA.py.
+The new script is for the entire world and is named tkCOVIDplots-world.py.
+The interface is as described below for both scripts.

 Python script to go get United States COVID-19 data and create plots.

 This script goes and gets the United States COVID-19 data from the